particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 For cellular devices, there is a data limit depending on your pricing plan.
 The following cellular data limits are pooled across all devices and include all data usage including Data Operations, OTA updates, messaging overhead, and messaging to 3rd-party services:

 * Free Plan: 100 MB cellular data per month
-* Growth Plan: 540 MB cellular data per block per month (1.5 GB for Tracker)
+* Growth Plan: 540 MB cellular data per block per month
 * Enterprise Plan: varies by pricing tier, [contact Particle Sales](http://particle.io/sales) to learn more

 ## How Can I Optimize My Data Operation Consumption?